 - Be aware of the modeling you do about being appropriately assertive, not aggressive and not passive.

 Offer Assertive Care

-Assertive care are the things parents can do when they have gone through all of the steps involved in supportive care and the child is either still being bullied or the child is not able to handle it on his own.
+Assertive care are steps parents can take when they have done all the steps involved in supportive care and the child is either still being bullied or is not able to handle it on his own.

 Parents who ignore bullying risk breaking the parent-child connection if the child feels abandoned by his parents.
-It is important that you make sure your child knows you are in his corner, have his back and will do what is needed to keep your child safe from harassment.
+It is important that you become an advocate for your child.
+Make sure he knows you are in his corner, have his back and will do what is needed to keep your child safe from harassment.

-- contacting the school principal, PTO or counselor for assistance and information.
+- Meet with the school principal, PTO or counselor for assistance and information.